Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 Simply pouring the water through a t-shirt or bandana will do a fairly good job of removing most of the sediment.
 Your water filter can then handle the rest.
 It will require less backwashing and will last a lot longer.

 Taking Care of your Water Filter

 It doesn’t matter what type of water filter you buy, it will eventually need replacing.
-There are a few ways to make it last longer though.
+There are a few ways to make it last longer:

-Choosing the best water filter comes down to how much water you’re going to need and what water source you’re going to be using.
+Choosing the best water filter comes down to how much water you’re going to need and where you're getting water.
 For fast and light trekking small water filters like the LifeStraw or a squeeze filter are fine.
-If you’re catering for a bigger group then get a pump filter with a decent flow rate or a gravity filter.
+If you’re catering for a bigger group then get a pump filter with a decent flow rate, or a gravity filter.

 If you’re hiking in the US, far away from any human settlements then a good microfilter that goes down to 0.2 microns should be all you need.
 Cryptosporidium and Giardia are the main things you’ll need to avoid.
-If you’re going to be near popular camp spots or traveling in developing countries you’ll want to either be sure that your filter removes viruses or be sure to purify the water after filtering it.
+If you’re going to be near popular camp spots or traveling in developing countries, either be sure that your filter removes viruses or be sure to purify the water after filtering it.

-When you’re considering the cost of the filter be sure to consider the total cost of ownership and not just the initial purchase price.
-The lifespan of the filter cartridges and the cost to replace them can make a big difference to the overall cost.
+When considering the cost of the filter be sure to consider the total cost of ownership and not just the initial purchase price.
+The lifespan of the filter cartridges and the cost to replace them can make a big difference.

-To cover all your bases it’s advised to have both the best portable water filter as well as the best portable water sterilizer in your kit.
+To cover all your bases you'll need both the best portable water filter as well as the best portable water sterilizer in your kit.
 If you absolutely have to choose then go with a good two stage water filter.

 You are more likely to encounter bacteria and parasites on a hike than viruses, and filters are a lot easier to use when you’re on the move.